 Those who don’t like cats often say they’re grouchy, mean-spirited animals.
 While there are definitely grumpy cats (and dogs!) out there, cats are can be loving, loyal pets.
 Cats do prefer to do their own thing sometimes and like to nap frequently, but they also like snuggle, lay in your lap, and sleep close you at night.
 Many cats are very people friendly, and get along well with anyone willing to give them under the chin scratches.

 Dogs are known for their lovable, playful attitudes, but cats can be the same way!
-Cats love to play with ribbons, cat nip toys, boxes, and anything else they can get their paws on.
-Interacting with them during playtime can strengthen your bond with your cat, and help them get the brain activity they need to stay healthy.
+Cats love to play with ribbons, catnip toys, boxes, and anything else they can get their paws on.
+Interacting with them during playtime can strengthen the bond with your cat.
+It also helps them get the brain activity they need to stay healthy.
 We all know dogs can be big goofs, but cats are also silly!
 Any cat owner can tell you of midnight “goblin hunts” featuring their cat running around the house at full speed and attacking shadows in the middle of the night.

 Cats don’t often use noise to communicate with each other, but they will vocalize to talk with their owners.
 This is most often to get their attention at dinner time, but cats have also been known to sit and “converse” with their owners.
 They also have special chirps for the birds they see out the window, and loving purrs during snuggle time.